Best GPUs for Running LLMs Locally in 2026

 OneClickAI Score = Capability (40) + Value (30) + Real-World Fit (20) + Build & Support (10).
 Each sub-score is our editorial assessment on a 0–100 scale within its category, then weighted.

 These sub-scores are our honest editorial judgment based on the verified specs and the local-AI workload — not lab tests.
+We score only the two cards we track a verified price for, because a Value sub-score is meaningless without one.

 | Product | Capability | Value | Real-World Fit | Build & Support | Score |